smartbcity/fixers-d2/README.md

 #### @example jsonValue

-Specifies an example json value for a property inside a classlike.
+Specifies an example json value for a property inside a classlike.\
+If a property with a d2 documentable type misses an @example tag, it will attempt to use the generated sample of the type if it exists.

 #### @title